A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Discussion

-According to the most accredited model \citep[e.g.,][]{Mooley2018b,Ghirlanda2018a}, {\bf AT2017gfo} was observed $\sim$15 degrees off-axis while here we are comparing it with likely on-axis events \citep[see also][]{Bulla2018a,Mandel2018a}.
-A kilonova luminosity gradient in a given wavelength is expected between the polar and the equatorial direction of the binary plane system, and many parameters including its magnitude depend on the fate of the central remnant \cite[e.g.,][]{Kasen2017a,Radice2018a}.
-According to recent numerical computations (see e.g., figure 24 in \citealt{Radice2018a}), in the case of a BNS promptly forming a BH and accounting for an off-axis inclination like AT2017gfo, the result is an overall decrease of luminosity by less than a factor 2 (i.e., $\sim0.5$ mag).
-This is not enough to explain the low luminosity ratio of those GRBs with optical {\bf counterpart} fainter than {\bf AT2017gfo} (Tab. \ref{tab:ressum1}).
-In the case of an HMNS or a stable NS being formed, then its polar luminosity should increase in the rest-frame $g$ and $z$ bands by a factor of less than 1.5 (i.e., a decrement of $\Delta g \leq 0.4$ mag and $\Delta z \leq 0.2$ mag).
-Note that this factor is not high enough to explain the measured large luminosity ratios for the peculiar events we describe in \S~\ref{sec:peculiar}.
-We conclude that, in the prompt BH formation case we cannot explain the measured luminosity gradient for any viewing angle and even assuming a central NS formation, the viewing angle correction factors are not large enough to recover the observed luminosity gradients (Tab.~\ref{tab:ressum1}).
-A possible solution to explain the emission of the kilonova associated with the 7 GRBs for which the {\bf optical counterpart} was fainter than {\bf AT2017gfo} may invoke not only a different viewing angle but also a different progenitor, i.e. NS-BH instead of BNS, where larger opacities are expected with respect to a NS-NS merger case {\bf \citep[][]{Kasen2015a,Metzger2017a,Barbieri2019a}}.
-Although in the most dramatic cases larger masses and velocities of the ejecta can play an important role, any further investigation is beyond the scope of this paper.
+According to the most accredited model \citep[e.g.,][]{Mooley2018b,Ghirlanda2019a}, AT2017gfo was observed $\sim$15 degrees off-axis while here we are comparing it with likely on-axis events \citep[see also][]{Bulla2018a,Mandel2018a}.
+A kilonova luminosity gradient at a given wavelength is expected between the polar and the equatorial direction of the binary plane system, and many parameters including its magnitude depend on the fate of the central remnant \cite[e.g.,][]{Kasen2017a,Radice2018a}.
+According to recent numerical computations (see e.g., figure 24 in \citealt{Radice2018a}), in the case of a binary NS system (BNS) promptly forming a BH the result is an overall decrease of luminosity by less than a factor 2 (i.e., $\sim0.5$ mag) {\bf in the polar direction with respect to the equatorial one.
+Accounting for an off-axis inclination like AT2017gfo, then the polar emission should be less than 2 times fainter}.
+This is not enough to explain the low luminosity ratio of those GRBs with optical counterpart fainter than AT2017gfo (Tab. \ref{tab:ressum1}).
+In the case of an hyper massive NS (HMNS) or a stable NS being formed, then the polar luminosity should increase in the rest-frame $g$ and $z$ bands by a factor of less than 1.5 {\bf with respect to the equatorial direction} (i.e., a decrement of $\Delta g \leq 0.4$ mag and $\Delta z \leq 0.2$ mag). {\bf Again,} this factor is not high enough to explain the measured large luminosity ratios for the peculiar events we describe in \S~\ref{sec:peculiar}.
+We conclude that, in the prompt BH formation case we cannot explain the measured luminosity gradient for any viewing angle and even assuming a central {\bf HMNS formation before the collapse to a BH}, the viewing angle correction factors are not large enough to recover the observed luminosity gradients (Tab.~\ref{tab:ressum1}).